 In Venice, Florida, you are required to report a motor vehicle accident to both the police and your insurance company as soon as possible.
 However, you may risk jeopardizing your personal injury claim if you are not careful about the information you give to your insurance provider.
 Therefore, you’ll need to seek legal representation within the first 24 hours following your truck accident.

 As soon as your accident occurs, the clock starts ticking.
 The window to make an insurance claim starts to close, any evidence starts to degrade, and your memory starts to falter.
-The sooner you get into contact with an injury and accident lawyer, the better the chance you have of receiving the right level of compensation.
+The sooner you get into contact with a personal injury lawyer, the better the chance you have of receiving the right level of compensation.

 Contact The Law Place Venice Truck Accident Lawyers Today